 The price also equals and targets the same audience, but how about the quality of these two blenders?
 Respect for the materials, performance, durability, and product warranty?
 Are they generally more or less similar?

 To give you some ideas on how Blendtec and Vitamix specifications, let’s check this table, which compares the Blendtec Designer 625 series and Vitamix 5200.

-Table Comparison Between Blendtec Designer 625 versus Vitamix 5200
+Basic Comparison for Their Basic Models: Blendtec Designer 625 versus Vitamix 5200

 Let us discuss more detailed information about how these top-rated blender manufacturers compete based on quality and performance.

 1. The machine – Is it true that Blendtec’s motor produces higher than Vitamix’s?